Geomathematics: Crystallography

 Crystallography is one of the traditional areas of geology that use mathematics.
 Crystallographers make use of linear algebra by using the Metrical Matrix.
 The Metrical Matrix uses the basis vectors of the unit cell dimensions to find the volume of a unit cell, d-spacings, the angle between two planes, the angle between atoms, and the bond length.
 Miller's Index is also helpful in the application of the Metrical Matrix.
 Brag's equation is also useful when using an electron microscope to be able to show relationship between light diffraction angles, wavelength, and the d-spacings within a sample.

 Geophysics

 Geophysics is one of the most math heavy disciplines of Earth Science.
 There are many applications which include gravity, magnetic, seismic, electric, electromagnetic, resistivity, radioactivity, induced polarization, and well logging.
 Gravity and magnetic methods share similar characteristics because they're measuring small changes in the gravitational field based on the density of the rocks in that area.
 While similar gravity fields tend to be more uniform and smooth compared to magnetic fields.
 Gravity is used often for oil exploration and seismic can also be used, but it is often significantly more expensive.
 Seismic is used more than most geophysics techniques because of its ability to penetrate, its resolution, and its accuracy.

 Geomorphology

 Many applications of mathematics in geomorphology are related to water.
-In the soil aspect things like Darcy's law, Stoke's law, and porosity are used.
+In the soil aspect things like Darcy's law, Stokes' law, and porosity are used.